rasundsbak/rtd-tutorial/docs/source/index.rst

 Are you a team member? `Edit this page  <https://github.com/rasundsbak/rtd-tutorial>`_.
 This is a cooperative project.
 See also `LLM Course <https://uio-library.github.io/LLM-course/index.html>`_.
+See also `norwegian version <https://rtd-2-tutorial.readthedocs.io/no/latest/>`_.

 Run large language models (LLM) through Educloud UiO
 ======================================================